devAkatyal/OkPFunctions/README.md

    ```

 5. **Update Sender Email**:
-   Open `functions/index.js` and update the `from` email address in the `requestOtp` function to your verified SendGrid sender email:
+   Open `functions/index.js` and update the `from` email address in the `requestOtp` function to your verified SendGrid sender email

 ## 💻 Local Development